ocramz/sparse-linear-algebra/README.md

 ### Matrix operations

-There are a few common matrix factorizations available; in the following example we compute the LU factorization of a matrix and verify it with the matrix-matrix product `##`  :
+There are a few common matrix factorizations available; in the following example we compute the LU factorization of matrix `amat` and verify it with the matrix-matrix product `##` of its factors :

-    λ> (l, u) = lu amat
+    λ> (l, u) <- lu amat
     λ> prd $ l ## u
     ( 3 rows, 3 columns ) , 9 NZ ( sparsity 1.0 )